true-og/EternalCombat/README.md

 If combat was not caused by other player, opponent placeholders will return empty string.

 ## Building
-Build EternalCombat using:
+Build EternalCombat for 1.19.4 using:

-`./gradlew shadowJar`
+`./gradlew build`

 ### Permissions for EternalCombat